What is MQTT?3 minute read

-MQTT is a machine-to-machine (M2M) data transfer protocol that is quickly becoming the leading messaging protocol for the Industrial Internet of Things (IIoT).
+MQTT is quickly becoming the leading messaging protocol for the Industrial Internet of Things (IIoT).

 MQTT: The Leading Messaging Protocol for IIoT